pointcloudtechnology/cesium/CONTRIBUTING_PCT.md

 ## PRs of PCT that were added in this fork

 - Allow VEC3 uniforms to be transformed into model coordinates (#1)
+- Add methods to update texture regions without new uniforms (#3)